 Head out the back door, walk a down a path and you will find yourself at the the original entrance to Bolsover Castle.
 Now a shell of what it once was, you will be able to imagine the long dining room, gallery and kitchen that once occupied the space.

 Continue walking the length of the building to arrive at the wall that surrounds the castle and enter through there.
 As you approach Bolsover Castle, spend some time in the Fountain Garden.
-The centrepiece of the garden is a statue of Venus surrounded by some spritely cherubs.
+The centerpiece of the garden is a statue of Venus surrounded by some sprightly cherubs.

 Inside the castle, you will find rooms still painted with frescoes, lavish tapestries draped on the walls and extensive hand carved woodwork.
 One thing that sets this castle off from many is that you are free to explore and touch everything.
 There are no roped off areas at Bolsover Castle.

 You will find yourself winding through small stairwells into room after room; some large and some small.
 All with the most magnificent views of the landscape.